 I heard noises of approval.
 People I’d thought were asleep were nodding, with me, instead of nodding off.
 “My husband was a radio operator,” said a woman with lively eyes and legs that ended below the knee.
 “He was on the aircraft carrier The Lexington.
 You should have seen the size of that ship.”
 Another woman started singing a war song softly, and her neighbor joined in.
 The room was coming alive like the swimming pool scene in the movie Coccoon.

 We went on for some time this way, until Fran told me in was nearly time for the residents to head into Game Time.
 I finished up by explaining about the typewriter rescued from the sinking ship — that my grandfather left it to me instead of The Smithsonian when he saw I was heading toward becoming a writer.

 As I left I walked across the front row to say a personal goodbye and clasp a few of the hands of those who’d been most engaged.
-A few volunteered their stories — loved ones lost in the war, lives pursued afterward — and I asked their names, knowing the value of being recognized as an individual who’d accomplished things.
-And I repeated my own name hoping after all that they might remember mine, too.
+They volunteered bits about their own experiences of the war — loved ones lost, lives pursued afterward.
+I asked their names, and they offered them like bylines.
+Everyone has a story.